-The Ombuds Committee for Children's Rights (ORK; Ombuds-Comité fir d'Rechter vum Kand) is an important institution in charge of publicizing the Convention on the Rights of the Child in Luxembourg and ensuring that it is respected.
-It was founded by the 2002 law on the Ombuds Committee for Children's Rights.
+An Ombudsman for children and youth was established in 2020 by law (the Ombudsman replaces the former Ombuds Committee for Children's Rights).
+The Ombudsman is in charge of publicizing the Convention on the Rights of the Child in Luxembourg and ensuring that it is respected.

-The tasks of the ORK are to:
+The tasks of the Ombudsman are to: